Exploring canyons in glassy energy landscapes using metadynamics: Kob-Andersen glass former

-Despite the likely differences between the KA and soft sphere energy landscapes, we find that MIMSE again efficiently descends to low energy portions of the KA landscape, \Cref{fig:KAa}.
-This occurs in a narrower window of bias radius, $0.9 < \mathcal{U}_\sigma < 1.3$.
-The upper bound value for $\mathcal{U}_\sigma$ is much smaller than the length of the descent path, confirming a narrow canyon-like structure.
-The KA system does require more biases for each new IS sampled, typically $\sim8-22$ versus $\sim 1.4$ in the SGM case, indicating a different structure for the IS clusters.
+The computational effort required to sample low energy states compares favorably to conventional methods.
 Earlier studies using simulated annealing of the KA model \cite{SimulatedAnnealinSastry1998} provide a relationship between IS energy and fictive equilibrium temperature.
 Characteristic temperatures such as the mode-coupling and Kauzmann temperatures can thus be mapped to their corresponding IS energies \cite{KauzmannAngell1999}.
-Benchmarking our algorithm against a Langevin dynamics implementation of simulated annealing finds a $\approx 100$-fold improvement in computational speed to reach configurations near the mode-coupling energy.
+Benchmarking our algorithm against a Langevin dynamics implementation of simulated annealing finds a $\approx 100$-fold improvement in computational speed to reach configurations near the mode-coupling energy ($U/N \approx -7.00$).

-Unexpectedly, after MIMSE finds roughly $100$ Kob-Andersen ISes, the number of biases that must be added to generate each new IS appears to increase drastically, soon precluding the finding of any new ISes.
-Further, the path starts to cross back on itself (exploring configurations covered by previous biases), suggestive of basin-filling behavior.
-This suggests that the path being followed by MIMSE effectively ends after it reaches the bottom of a canyon or `meta-basin'.
-To rule out the possibility that the algorithm is getting stuck due to canyon tapering, we verified that smaller biases did not descend to lower energy.

-MIMSE being unable to find new ISes after reaching the bottom of a meta-basin suggests that the ISes there form a cluster whose hypervolume is small enough to be covered completely by a small number of biases, and that the cluster is surrounded by a large hypervolume that is nearly devoid of ISes.
-We determined the effective dimensionality of the IS cluster at the canyon bottom by computing its correlation dimension \cite{fractalGrassberger1983}; that is, the scaling exponent of the cumulative distribution function of the $3N$-dimensional Euclidian distances between all pairs of ISes.
-Were the cluster a fractal, the correlation dimension would report the fractal dimension, $D_f$.
-The power-law exponent seen for small separations \Cref{fig:KAb} is consistent with the cluster being fractal, $D_f \approx 1.35$; the roll-over at longer scales being due to the cluster's finite-size \cite{fractalGrassberger1983}.
-The cluster is clearly a low-dimensional object, explaining the ease of covering it with biases.